Centurion Card

 The American Express Centurion Card, colloquially known as the Black Card, is an exclusive invitation-only charge card issued by American Express.
 It is reserved for the company's wealthiest clients who meet certain net worth, credit quality, and spending requirements on its gateway card, the Platinum Card.
 The firm does not disclose the exact requirements to receive an invitation to carry the card.
 The Centurion Card is minted out of anodized titanium, laser-engraved, and accented with stainless steel.
 The card reports to credit bureaus and does not maintain a pre-set credit limit.
-It is considered a status symbol among the affluent, but otherwise has an uncompetitive rewards system when compared to other credit cards.
+It is considered a status symbol among the affluent.
+Centurion Cards issued in the United States have an annual fee of $5,000.00 and a one-time initiation fee of $10,000.00 as of 2022.

 History

 In 1988, an article in The Wall Street Journal newspaper reported that an exclusive black American Express membership card that was never advertised had been discontinued a year earlier.
 The article claimed that during a trial run that lasted almost four years, the card "was held by an ultra-select group of consumers who numbered fewer than 1,000 around the world."
 Lee Middleton, a spokesman for American Express, confirmed the card's existence to the Journal and said that it was given to clients who had a "substantial banking relationship" with American Express Bank Ltd., the New York parent of American Express's bank subsidiaries in Switzerland.
 Services included "dispatching limousines or helicopters for clients, booking their vacations and finding medical care in exotic places."
 Middleton said American Express abandoned the black card in 1987 because the newly introduced Platinum Card offered "95% of the black card's services."
 In 1999, American Express introduced the Centurion Card, a black charge card aimed at the company's wealthiest cardholders.
 Jerry Seinfeld claimed to be the first person to receive a Centurion Card, after contacting the company's president about the rumored existence of the black card.

 I was waiting for [the crew] to move some cameras, and the crew guy comes up to me, he says, "You got the black card?"
 And I go "No, what’s the black card?"
 He says, "There’s only three in the world.
 The Sultan of Brunei has one, the president of American Express has one, and I thought you would have the third one."
 Next morning I call the president of American Express.
 I go, "Is there a black card?"
 He says, "It's just a rumor.
 It doesn't exist."
 He said, "But you know what?
 It's not a bad idea."